 If you are doing some exploring then ultimately I recommend renting a car for a few days before Disneyland and then returning during the Disneyland portion of the trip.
 There are several other fun options throughout Southern California in terms of theme parks, namely Universal Studios and Knott’s Berry Farm.
 Here’s a list of other places to go in Southern California.
 Again, if you have specific questions please leave them in the comments below.

-For a family of four, this ends up totaling somewhere close to $3,000 for a 5-night stay and 3-day ticket.
+For a family of four, this ends up totaling just over $3,000 for a 5-night stay and 3-day ticket.
 That is before airfare is factored in but is fairly liberal in some other areas.
 Speaking for Melissa and I, we have done Disneyland trips for a long weekend for around $1,500.
 That’s before factoring in travel rewards on credit cards and other discounts which we recommend taking advantage of.

 If you have any questions or thoughts about the cost of a Disneyland trip please leave them in the comments below!
 Planning a trip to Disneyland?
 Check out our guide to help you along the way!
 If you enjoy what you’re reading please subscribe to the blog and like our social media pages which you can find on the right side of this page.
 Thank you for reading, we really appreciate it!